wI2L/jsondiff/README.md

 newPod.Spec.Volumes[0].EmptyDir.Medium = corev1.StorageMediumDefault
 ```

 Finally, generate the patch that represents the changes relative to the original value.
-Note that when the `Compare` or `CompareOpts` functions are used, the `source` and `target` parameters are first marshaled using the `encoding/json` package in order to obtain their final JSON representation, prior to comparing them.
+Note that when the `Compare` function is called, the `source` and `target` parameters are first marshaled using the `encoding/json` package (or a custom func) in order to obtain their final JSON representation, prior to comparing them.

 ```go
 import "github.com/wI2L/jsondiff"